 On May 28, 2013, CommScope Holdings issued the 2020 Notes, which mature on June 1, 2020.
-As of June 30, 2013, we had \$550.0 million principal amount of 2020 Notes outstanding.
+As of March 31, 2014, we had \$550.0 million principal amount of 2020 Notes outstanding.
 Interest on the 2020 Notes is payable semi-annually in arrears on June 1 and December 1.
-Interest for the initial interest period ending December 1, 2013 will be payable entirely in cash.
-For each interest period thereafter, we are required to pay interest on the 2020 Notes entirely in cash, unless the "Applicable Amount," as defined in the 2020 Notes Indenture, is less than the applicable semi-annual requisite cash interest payment amount, in which case, we may elect to pay a portion of the interest payment, in each case, "PIK Interest," to the extent described in the 2020 Notes Indenture.
+Interest for the initial interest period ending December 1, 2013 was payable entirely in cash.
+For each subsequent interest period, we are required to pay interest on the 2020 Notes entirely in cash, unless the "Applicable Amount," as defined in the 2020 Notes Indenture, is less than the applicable semi-annual requisite cash interest payment amount, in which case, we may elect to pay a portion of the interest due on the 2020 Notes for such interest period by increasing the principal amount of the 2020 Notes or by issuing new notes for up to the entire amount of the interest payment, in each case, "PIK Interest," to the extent described in the 2020 Notes Indenture.
 For the purposes of the 2020 Notes Indenture, "Applicable Amount" generally refers to CommScope, Inc.'s then current restricted payment capacity under the instruments governing its indebtedness less \$20 million plus CommScope Holdings' cash and cash equivalents less \$10 million.
 Cash interest on the 2020 Notes accrues at the rate of 6.625% per annum.
 PIK Interest on the 2020 Notes accrues at the rate of 7.375% per annum until the next payment of cash interest.

 The 2020 Notes may be redeemed at the option of the holders at 101% of their face amount, plus accrued and unpaid interest, upon certain change of control events.
 Prior to June 1, 2016, the 2020 Notes will be redeemable at a redemption price equal to 100% of their principal amount, plus a make-whole premium (as defined in the 2020 Notes Indenture), plus accrued and unpaid interest to the redemption date.
-On or prior to June 1, 2016, under certain circumstances, we may also redeem up to 40% of the aggregate principal amount of the 2020 Notes at a redemption price of 106.625% plus accrued and unpaid interest to the redemption date using the proceeds of certain equity offerings, including this initial public offering of our common stock.
+On or prior to June 1, 2016, under certain circumstances, we may also redeem up to 40% of the aggregate principal amount of the 2020 Notes at a redemption price of 106.625% plus accrued and unpaid interest to the redemption date using the proceeds of certain equity offerings.

 Beginning on June 1, 2016, the 2020 Notes may be redeemed at the redemption prices listed below, plus accrued interest to the date of redemption.